 How Markup Languages Work

-This is because markup languages need a way to distinguish the text they are trying to represent with the instructions that the computer needs to read.
+Markup languages need a way to distinguish the text they are trying to represent from the instructions that the computer needs to read.
 Any text that appears within markup tags is interpreted by the machine as an instruction.

 Consider this example: